Writing a smart contract in Golang (Go)

 }

-Save the contract
+## Save the contract <a href="#save-the-contract" id="save-the-contract"></a>

-Open a text editor and save above sample contract as main.go file.
+Open a text editor and save above sample contract as `main.go` file.